noahzeisberg/FyUTILS/README.md

 DISCLAIMER: FyUTILS modifies the paths of directory and files to feel more like a UNIX environment.
 ### Help
 ```
-help
+help [command]
 ```
 The help command will bring up this page here, so you can look up the syntax of a command or if you just need help using commands.
+You can also add a specific command name after `help`, to get information about the specific command.
 ### Raise
 ```
 raise